digital-societies-institute/digital-societies-institute/index.md

 intro_subtext: "*The Digital City Institute is a **non-profit digital organization** that aims to **promote the development of digital cities** and to **support the creation of a digital society**."
 ---

-# A Think Tank for Digital Cities
+# Think Tank for Digital Cities

 ## as a new form of urban society